cjsarab/Full-Projects/template-management/data-connect/README.md

 Follow the [Ethos Guide](https://github.com/ellucian-developer/experience-ethos-examples/blob/main/emergency-contacts/docs/ethos-guide.md) to ensure the needed resources are available and you have an API Key that can be used to access them.

 ### Pipelines
 The package and pipelines have been named with a UWS prefix because in Ellucian world all packages and pipelines must be unique across all customers.
 If you are using these pipelines in your institution, please rename the prefix to something unique to your institution.
 You will need to update the pipeline names the pipeline-config.js file.
+While every attempt has been made to keep this list up to date, it's worth checking the pipeline-config.js file as this will show the actual pipelines used.

 - **Package:** UWS-TEMPLATE-MANAGEMENT
   - **Pipeline:** UWS-GET-TEMPLATES
   - **Pipeline:** UWS-GET-TEMPLATE-VERSIONS
   - **Pipeline:** UWS-CREATE-NEW-TEMPLATE
   - **Pipeline:** UWS-CREATE-NEW-DRAFT
+  - **Pipeline:** UWS-EDIT-TEMPLATE-NAME
   - **Pipeline:** UWS-SAVE-DRAFT
   - **Pipeline:** UWS-PUBLISH-DRAFT
   - **Pipeline:** UWS-DELETE-DRAFT